neiist-dev/neiist-website/readme.md

   <p align="center">
     A website where you can keep up to date with NEIIST.<br>
-    A platform to help students find the right Master's thesis.<br>
     A place for NEIIST's members to get involved with the association.
     <br />
     <a href="https://neiist.tecnico.ulisboa.pt"><strong>Go to Website »</strong></a>